SomeSpaceNerd/Anycubic-Kobra-Go-Neo-LCD-Driver/README.md

 The driver neither utilizes the default SPI driver, so a line such as `dtparam=spi=on` in `/boot/config.txt` should also be removed so that it will not cause conflicts.

-Press CTRL+X, then Y to save
+Press CTRL+X, then Y to save.

+To prevent the display going to sleep, type `sudo raspi-config`, navigate to `Display Options`, select `Screen Blanking` and press `No` to disable Screen Blanking.
+Now go back, save and reboot.

 ### Driver installation